by John Brown

 At the Art Museum, our ride began to slip through the surrounding neighborhoods until we reached our hallowed destination – Federal Doughnuts.

-After stuffing our face with warm doughnuts we hopped back on our bikes.
+After stuffing our faces with warm doughnuts we hopped back on our bikes.
 Full of sugar and fat, we made our way back to the bike shop along the same route.
 Ultimately, the ride took a little under two hours, including the time eating.
 Everyone had fun, the conversation was great, and we all got the chance to meet new people.

-Why this ride works
+Why does this ride work?

 The ride was great because the pace and route are clearly stated in advance.
 Therefore, everyone knew what to expect and where to go.
 The route itself was carefully chosen to promote great conversation and a casual pace.
 By including traffic-free paths and streets and a casual destination, every rider could enjoy the trip stress-free.
 Additionally, the pace is controlled by the ride’s start time.
-As an example, a competitive minded rider has a list of fast-paced rides leaving on Saturday morning, so there would be no need to come to the Doughnut Ride to try and get a killer workout with so many other options.
+As an example, a competitive-minded rider has a list of fast-paced rides leaving on Saturday morning, so there would be no need to come to the Doughnut Ride to try and get a killer workout with so many other options.
 From start to finish, this ride is a winner.

 How to plan your own ride

 If you already lead rides for a local club or shop, then setting up a casual ride should be easy for you.
-If this is your first attempt at leading an organized ride than there are a few things to keep in mind.
+If this is your first attempt at leading an organized ride then there are a few things to keep in mind.
 First off, you want people to be at your ride!
 To make sure you have attendees, start talking about and advertising (if you’re working with a local club or shop) a minimum of two weeks in advance.
 Also, make sure all your information explains the pace as well as the payoff (in this case doughnuts) for your ride to build interest.
 Finally, make sure your route is friendly to a group of riders.
 As an example, I’ve been on a few rides that required riders to be single file almost the entire time due to narrow roadways. in contrast, the Doughnut ride promoted conversation with wide paths and clear roads.